 How to Turn Your Team into Blogging Pros

-How often should a B2B company really be blogging?
-According to HubSpot, "companies that published 16+ blog posts per month got almost 3.5 times more traffic than companies that published between 0 - 4 monthly posts."
+How often should a B2B company be blogging?
+According to HubSpot, "Companies that published 16+ blog posts per month got almost 3.5 times more traffic than companies that published between 0 - 4 monthly posts."
 Publishing once a week or so simply isn't enough for most companies to enjoy the results they seek through corporate blogging.

 On the other hand, publishing four times a week might seem unattainable.
 Hiring a dynamite content marketing team (ahem) is one place to start.
 Indeed, most of our clients start with twice-weekly blogging and work up to daily posts over time.

-Keep Your Purpose(s) in Mind
+Keep Your Purpose(s) in Mind.

-• Generate qualified leads for marketing and sales: The end of a blog article is the perfect place to put a call-to-action (CTA), inviting readers to share their email address to receive more information (such as a case study or white paper).
+• Generate qualified leads for marketing and sales: The end of a blog article is the perfect place to put a call-to-action (CTA), inviting readers to share their email addresses to receive more information (such as a case study or white paper).

-1. Create SEO-friendly content for search engines;
+2. Create SEO-friendly content for search engines

 To that end, the following recommendations will help you achieve all three objectives:

 • Begin with the end in mind: This might sound like a self-serving recommendation from the marketing team, but think first about your CTAwhat do you want people to DO when they finish reading?
-Schedule a demo?
-Download a specific case study?
+Schedule a demo.
+Download a specific case study.
 Be sure to choose something that ties in with your topic.

-• Choose a succinct title: The ideal title length (according to HubSpot) is 60 characters, and titles that are 8-14 words long get the most engagement on social media.Twitter is on the shorter end of that range, while Facebook and LinkedIn are on the longer end of the range.
-Lists generally do really well (ex: 5 reasons to...), but they tend to work best in B2C settings.
-We've written a whole article on headlines here.
+• Choose a succinct title: The ideal title length is 60 characters, and titles that are 8-14 words long get the most engagement on social media.
+Twitter is on the shorter end of that range, while Facebook and LinkedIn are on the longer end of the range.
+Lists generally do well (ex: 5 reasons to...), but they work best in B2C settings.
+We've written a whole article on headlines.

 Looking for a good model?
-Check out this UberCloud post about cloud technologies in the pharmaceutical industry.
-Here on the Aspiration Marketing blog, Why Software Companies Should Educate Customers might also be a handy read.
+Check out this UberCloud post on "cloud technologies in the pharmaceutical industry."
+"Why Software Companies Should Educate Customers" might also be handy.

 Bad Blogging Habits to Avoid

-In the B2B world, some of the most obvious blogging "don'ts" are using clickbait titles; including links too early or too often; and adopting an overly casual tone.
+In the B2B world, some of the most obvious blogging "don'ts" are using clickbait titles, including links too early or too often; and adopting an overly casual tone.
 Other less obvious bad habits include the following:

-• Neglecting the organizational/visual elements of the article: Most people skim articles online, and text features like sub-headings, bulleted lists, and images make content more “skimmable.”
-It can be helpful to do a rough outline of your article before you start writing, which encourages you to break down your topic into logical sections that can then become your sub-headings.
+• Neglecting the organizational/visual elements of the article: Most people skim articles online, and text features like sub-headings, bulleted lists, and images make content more "skimmable."
+It can be helpful to do a rough outline of your article before you start writing, which encourages you to break down your topic into logical sections that can become your sub-headings.

-• Failing to keep the ultimate purpose in mind: Ultimately we’re blogging to enhance our sales and marketing.
-If you’re not sure how your article might fit with marketing objectives, we’re happy to explain and help you find a “marketing-friendly” angle for your article.
+• Failing to keep the ultimate purpose in mind: Ultimately, we're blogging to enhance our sales and marketing.
+If you're not sure how your article might fit with marketing objectives, we're happy to explain and help you find a "marketing-friendly" angle for your article.

 For more tips on growing through content marketing, download our guide to unlocking business growth.